bergie/node-socket-repeater/README.md

 If you want to send data from the browser, you can run the following in your JavaScript console:

     sockjs.send('My cool message');

+### Servent example

+There is another implementation of the repeater as well, called _servent_ (server-client).
+This one provides the HTTP WebSocket server, but instead of being the TCP server process itself, it connects as a client to another TCP server and repeats messages from there to the WebSocket clients.

+    $ ./servent.js 80 3000 example